Remington Steele: Season 1

-The first season included two recurring characters: Murphy Michaels, a detective and rival for Laura's affections, played by James Read; and Bernice Foxe, the secretary-receptionist, played by Janet DeMay.
+The first season included two recurring characters: Murphy Michaels, a detective and rival for Laura's affections, played by James Read, and Bernice Foxe, the secretary-receptionist, played by Janet DeMay.
 Both Murphy and Bernice knew that Remington Steele was a fraud.
 Episodes in the first season set in motion the slow evolution of the romantic relationship between Laura and "Mr. Steele" (she never called him "Remington" until the show's fifth season after they were "married") while revealing elements of the characters' backstory.
-The first season established the pattern where each episode made direct reference to an old movie (for example, The Maltese Falcon and The Thomas Crown Affair, which would be remade in 1999, with Pierce Brosnan in the lead role of Thomas Crown).
+The first season established the pattern where each episode made direct reference to an old movie (for example, The Maltese Falcon and The Thomas Crown Affair, which was remade in 1999 with Pierce Brosnan in the lead role of Thomas Crown).
 Key episodes include "Thou Shalt Not Steele", which introduced Laura's mother and Felicia, a woman from Steele's past; "Sting of Steele", which introduced Daniel Chalmers (Efrem Zimbalist Jr., the real-life father of Stephanie) as Steele's former mentor; and "Vintage Steele", a fan favorite that focused on Laura's past.
 Additionally, writer Joel Steiger won an Edgar Award from the Mystery Writers of America for his script for the first-season episode "In The Steele of the Night".
 Remington Steele also received strong critical reviews in the first season, noting its intelligence and stylish sophistication.